-James’ rookie cards have followed a similar pattern so far, and signed versions are always going to be more popular with collectors who are keen to own a rare, autographed version of his memorabilia.
+James’ rookie cards have followed a similar pattern so far, and signed versions will always be more popular with collectors keen to own a rare, autographed version of his memorabilia.

 The two cards at the top can sell for six figures when you’re looking at gem mint copies.
 As such, the only thing stopping the majority of collectors is the price of entry.
 This is dictated by the fact that supply far exceeds demand, while there’s an expectation that prices will continue to rise when he retires, and also when James enters the Hall of Fame.